BasileBron/Brain-And-Behavior/README.md

 - Transmit electrical impulses to terminals (speed determined by size, myelin coating)
 - Sends outputs to 100+ other neurones [Myelin](https://en.wikipedia.org/wiki/Myelin)
-- insulates nerve cell axons to increase the speed at which information (encoded as an electrical signal) travels from one nerve cell body to another.
+- Insulates nerve cell axons to increase the speed at which information (encoded as an electrical signal) travels from one nerve cell body to another.

 #### Glia
-type of Glia
+Type of Glia
 - Astrocytes
 - Microglia - multiply at inju
 - Oligodendrocytes - make myelin in the CNS